-Each year, in collaboration with Routes into Languages Cymru, The School of Modern Languages and Cultures recruits a team of language undergraduates to be Student Language Ambassadors (SLAs).
+Each year, in collaboration with Routes into Languages Cymru, we recruit a team of language undergraduates to be Student Language Ambassadors (SLAs).
 Some SLAs are in their final year and have recently returned from their year abroad, others are in their second year and currently preparing to go abroad to work or study.
 All are enthusiastic about language learning, and are keen to share their experiences with pupils in local schools.
 In November each year SLAs attend a one day national training session in Cardiff before embarking on school visits.
-Staff from The School of Modern Languages and Cultures play an active role in the training session, and materials and useful web links are available on Blackboard and via Dropbox.
-SLAs also have the opportunity to take part in other activities organised by the School of Modern Languages and Cultures and by Routes into Languages Cymru (see below).
+Modern Languages and Cultures staff play an active role in the training session, and materials and useful web links are available on Blackboard and via Dropbox.
+SLAs also have the opportunity to take part in other activities organised our School and by Routes into Languages Cymru (see below).
 If you would like to know more about this scheme, please contact Rubén Chapela.

-There has been a high demand for SLA visits, and during the last two academic years SLAs have visited over twenty schools in north Wales and spoken to over 3,000 pupils.
+There has been a high demand for Student Language Ambassadors (SLA) visits, and during the last two academic years SLAs have visited over twenty schools in north Wales and spoken to over 3,000 pupils.
 A school visit may involve one or more of the following: